 Recent Work By Artists is a renovation of the current site of Auto Italia, landscaping a production space within which to re-imagine the material conditions of artists’ work.
 The exhibition functions as a co-working space and studio for online, print, social, and sculptural production.
 The collaboratively designed space hosts events and discussions, a daily work environment, and on-going research, supplemented by refreshments and environmental controls selected for productivity.
 A catalogue of work, both performed and produced, marks the end of the project.

-Recent Work by Artists continues through a series of month-long online residencies on the RWBA Blog.
-The blog is an alternative space to develop conversations, new artwork and distribute research around the themes of creative labour, co-working practices and work space design, and includes contributions from Rachel Pimm, Tim Ivison, Julia Tcharfas and George Moustakas.
-You can view the research developed in these residencies on the RWBA Blog.
+Recent Work by Artists continued through a series of month-long online residencies on the RWBA Blog.
+The blog was an alternative space to develop conversations, new artwork and distribute research around the themes of creative labour, co-working practices and work space design, and includes contributions from Rachel Pimm, Tim Ivison, Julia Tcharfas and George Moustakas.